Wobblyyyy/Pathfinder2/docs/15_general_documentation.md

 - The X values must move in the same direction.
 If the X values are decreasing, all of them must decrease.
 If the X values are increasing, all of the values must then increase.
 - Y values must be monotonic.
-This is similiar to the restrictions placed on X values - they must all move in the same direction.
+This is similar to the restrictions placed on X values - they must all move in the same direction.
 Y can either increase or decrease throughout the spline, but it PROBABLY can't do both.
 - Each X value should be unique.